header

 • The merits of controlled or push feed and extractor types can be discussed until the cows come home, with every hunter having a different opinion.

-• Some rifles have a greater magazine capacity than do others.
+• Some rifles have a greater magazine capacity than others.
 Clearly having the availability of more shots is always an advantage, especially when hunting dangerous game.

 • If your rifle has heavy recoil, ensure the floorplate catch is strong enough to prevent an inopportune dumping of cartridges.